rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-As the proc is evaluated in the context of the object, it is also possible to
+Since the proc is evaluated in the context of the object, it is also possible to
 write this as:

 ```ruby